kumo-ai/kumo-rfm/README.md

 - Use just your data and a few lines of code to get results in real-time

 ## How KumoRFM works
 KumoRFM is a pretrained foundation model designed for machine learning.
 It accepts a set of data tables as input and is prompted by a predictive task expressed in Predictive Query Language.
 The model delivers predictions in under a second, without requiring task- or dataset-specific training.
-The predictions are as accurate or slightly more accurate than custom-trained predictive models that often take weeks to make.
+The predictions are as accurate or slightly more accurate than custom-trained predictive models that often take days or even weeks to make.

 KumoRFM is built on two core innovations: (1) A pretrained graph transformer: An encoder that learns representations across multiple tables, eliminating the need for custom pipelines.
 (2) In-context learning.
 At inference time, it retrieves labeled subgraph examples as context to inform predictions, eliminating the need for task-specific model training.